NOTICE: All HCPL locations are closed on Monday, January 26.

-This year again, we’re amidst another historic winter storm where the whole state, if not half the country will be frozen.
+This year again, we’re amidst another historic winter storm where the whole state, if not half the country, is frozen.
 Our local emergency preparedness office, readyharris.org has asked residents to prepare and stay home.

-So here’s our annual reminder of how to prepare for a freeze, Houston-style!
+Here’s our annual reminder on how to prepare for a Houston-style freeze!

 Preparing for a Freeze: Quick Prep That Makes a Big Difference